In the beginning there was Chaos, and then it only got worse.

 - Hecatonchires (hundred-armed giants): Kottos, Briareos, Gyges

-- Uranus upon his castration by Cronus produced: Erinyes (the Furies), Giants, Meliai, Aphrodite
+- Ouranos upon his castration by Cronus produced: Erinyes (the Furies), Giants, Meliai (Dryad) nymphs, Aphrodite

 - the Ourea (Mountains)